 North American mines were an abundant source of asbestos minerals.
 The asbestos industry developed in profitability alongside the growth of oil refineries and heavy-machinery manufacturing facilities.
 Asbestos quickly became a mainstay in the American building and construction industry, from family homes to factory plants.

-However, many developing nations across the globe still operate mineral mines and utilize asbestos in their projects.
+That said, many developing nations across the globe still operate mineral mines and use asbestos in their projects.